apollodao/cw-vault-standard/README.md

 # CosmWasm Vault Standard

 A standard interface for tokenized vaults written in CosmWasm.
 This repo contains a set of `ExecuteMsg` and `QueryMsg` variants that should be implemented by a vault contract that aims to adhere to this standard.
-## How to create a vault contract that adheres to this standard

-To create a vault contract that adheres to the standard, all you need to do is import the `ExecuteMsg` and `QueryMsg` enums and use them in the entrypoints of your contracts.

-The `ExecuteMsg` and `QueryMsg` enums define a set of variants that should be enough to cover most vault contract use cases, and all vaults that adhere to the standard must implement all of the provided default variants.
-If however your use case requires additional variants, please see the section on [defining an extension](##how-to-use-extensions).

 ## Vault Standard Fundamentals
 There are a few things to know about the vault standard:
 * Each vault has one specific token that is used for deposits, withdrawals and accounting.
 This token is called the `base token`.
 * Each vault has a `vault token` that represents the users share in the vault.
 The number of vault tokens the user receives should be based on the the number of base tokens they deposit.

+## How to create a vault contract that adheres to this standard

+To create a vault contract that adheres to the standard, all you need to do is import the `VaultStandardExecuteMsg` and `VaultStandardQueryMsg` enums and use them in the entrypoints of your contracts.

+The `VaultStandardExecuteMsg` and `VaultStandardQueryMsg` enums define a set of variants that should be enough to cover most vault contract use cases, and all vaults that adhere to the standard must implement all of the provided default variants.
+If however your use case requires additional variants, please see the section on [defining an extension](#how-to-use-extensions).

 ## Description and specification of ExecuteMsg variants
 Please refer to the API docs for a complete description of each variant. (****link****).
 TODO: add link to API docs

 ## How to use Extensions

-If the standard set of `ExecutMsg` and `QueryMsg` variants are not enough for your use-case, you can include additional ones by defining an extension.
-The preferred way to do this is by creating a new enum that extends the `ExecuteMsg` and `QueryMsg` enums.
+If the standard set of `ExecutMsg` and `QueryMsg` variants are not enough for your use case, you can include additional ones by defining an extension.
+The preferred way to do this is by creating a new enum that extends the exported `VaultStandardExecuteMsg` and `VaultStandardQueryMsg` enums.
 For example:

 ```rust
 pub enum MyExtensionExecuteMsg {